Charles Bouton and the Navier-Stokes Global Regularity Conjecture: Introduction

 \section{Introduction}

-Global regularity of the incompressible Navier-Stokes equation (NSE) is subject of intense research and also a Clay Millennium problem \cite{Cla06}.
-The present article adds to this collective research effort a study of the symmetry properties of the NSE by following the example of a similar work on the general linear differential equation (GLDE, given below) by Charles L. Bouton \cite{Bou99}.
-We present in detail the work of Bouton on the GLDE and then apply his analysis to the NSE.
-Following the reasoning of Bouton, we examine the invariants of the NSE and draw conclusions about the solutions and their properties.
+Global regularity of the incompressible Navier-Stokes equation (NSE) is subject of intense research.
+The present article adds to this effort a study of the symmetry properties of the NSE by following the example of a similar work on the general linear differential equation (GLDE, given below) by Charles L. Bouton \cite{Bou99}.
+We present the work of Bouton on the GLDE and then apply his analysis to the NSE.
+Following the reasoning of Bouton, we examine the invariants of the NSE with the purpose to draw conclusions about the solutions and their properties.

 The NSE is given by